Skip to main content

 • [[slack_select: Choose a target | Canary:canary, Production:production]]

 These directives compile into Slack Block Kit and route clicks or selections back through the existing Slack interaction event path.
-Notes:
+Keep them for old prompts and Slack-specific escape hatches; use shared presentation for new portable controls.
+The directive compiler APIs are also deprecated for new producer code:

 • The interactive callback values are OpenClaw-generated opaque tokens, not raw agent-authored values.